anshh-arora/anshh-arora/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=anshh-arora" alt="anshh-arora" /></a> </p>

-- 🔭 I’m currently working as a Data Science Intern at Smartworks[https://linkedin.com/in/ansh arora]
+- 🔭 I’m currently working as a Data Science Intern at **Smartworks**

 - 💬 Ask me about **Python and its library**